 The UK has left the European Union.
-With only weeks of the transition period remaining, there is very little time to prepare for a no deal exit.
 Our UK law has been entwined with EU law for 47 years and impacts almost every aspect of business and our personal lives to include, financial services, health and safety, environmental, product liability, consumer protection and employment law.
 The biggest impact will be the removal of the freedom of movement of goods, services, capital and people.

-If you would like to discuss specific arrangements for support after the UK leaves the EU or your preparation during the transition phase or on any other questions or challenges you have, please contact us.
+If you would like to discuss specific arrangements for support after the UK leaves the EU or on any other questions or challenges you have, please contact us.

 To keep up to date with our latest Brexit analysis please continue to check back on this page as it will be updated regularly.
 You can also subscribe to our Immigration newsletter for notifications of new information as it becomes available.